Comparison of New Home Options

 Advantages of Buying a Spec Home

-- Most often, spec homes are in already established neighborhoods and closer to an urban center than a tract home.
+- Spec homes are often in already established neighborhoods and closer to an urban center than a tract home.
 You also will not have to deal with the noise and dust of building other houses around you in a tract home development.

 - Spec builders are more inclined to be flexible on price and terms, especially if the home is finished and has been on the market for some time.